gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 And the following producers:

 - Java library
-- Custom component that provides a Java API
+- Custom library that provides a Java API

-Here is an example:
+An example:

 <img src="img/jvm_dependency_management.png"/>

 External components are out of scope for this work.

-The work can be made up of several parts:
+The work can be broken down into:

-1. Add an initial DSL to declare the dependencies of a Java source set owned by a Java library.
+1. An initial DSL to declare the dependencies of a Java source set owned by a Java library.
-2. Add a basic implementation to honour these dependencies at compile time.
+2. A basic implementation to honour these dependencies at compile time.
 Only for local Java libraries that consume other Java libraries.
-3. Add support to allow a custom component to be built from Java source with dependencies.
+3. Allow a custom component to be built from Java source with dependencies.
 Only consume local Java libraries.
-4. Add support to allow a custom component to provide a Java API.
+4. Allow a custom component to provide a Java API.
 Can consume from Java libraries and custom components.
-5. Add support to declare the API of a Java library.
+5. Support multiple variants of a Java library or custom component.

-And later:
+Later work:

-1. Add support for custom component variants.
+1. Declare the API dependencies of a Java library.
-2. Add support for execution of Java based components.
-For example, some way to consume the runtime classpath of a Jvm binary from a task.
+2. Support for runtime dependencies.
-3. Improve dependency DSL.
+3. TBD - reporting, etc.

 # Feature: Build author declares dependencies of Java library